-We are now six weeks into our new reality of sheltering in place and social distancing during the COVID-19 crisis.
+We are now several months into our new reality of sheltering in place and social distancing during the COVID-19 crisis.
 How are consumer shopping and purchasing behavior evolving, and more importantly what behaviors are likely to "stick"?
 As an online qualitative technology solution, we used our platform to conduct rapid, in-context qualitative research to help brands build a deeper understanding of how they can strategically adjust products and messaging to meet changing consumer needs.

 Our latest research brought 28 people into a two-day Digsite Sprint community where they were able to chat, share videos about their experiences, and respond to ideas.
 The group included males and females ages 21 to 60, with a mix of ethnicities and U.S. regions, all of whom have purchased at least one new product, service, or brand since social distancing became a reality.